 Types of Parenting

 The right parenting style may be the key to raising successful, well-adjusted children.
-Many people mix and match characteristics of the types of parenting styles listed below.
+Many people mix and match the characteristics of the parenting styles listed below.

 Snowplow Parenting

-Snowplow parenting involves pushing away all of the obstacles that could make a little one unhappy, distressed, worried or fearful.
+Snowplow parenting involves pushing away all obstacles that could make a little one unhappy, distressed, worried, or fearful.
 Snowplow parents don’t want their children to have to deal with hardship.
-They do everything in their power to remove the things that stand in their kids’ way.
+They do everything they can to remove the things that stand in their kids’ way.

 Think of snowplow parents as micro-managers.
 They want the best for their kids.

 Therefore, they’re different than helicopter parents.
 Helicopter parents may try to impede a child’s freedom out of fear.
-A snowplow parent will let their kids walk to school alone or take risks as long as those activities will contribute to the children’s progress.
+A snowplow parent will let their kids walk to school alone or take risks if those activities contribute to the children’s progress.

 Snowplow parents have the best intentions.
 They want to prevent their kids from dealing with anxiety or burning out.
-However, they don’t let their children figure out how to navigate life on their own.
+However, they don’t let their children figure out how to navigate life independently.

 Snowplow parenting can reduce a child’s exposure to stress.
-But it also teaches kids that they can’t handle major life events and problems.
+But it also teaches kids that they can’t handle significant life events and problems.

-Snowplow parents might want to give their kids more opportunities to handle their own problems.
-They should also make sure that they’re available if their kids have any questions.
-Instead of doing the work for their kids, though, they can model the process of making decisions and managing intense or confusing emotions.
+Snowplow parents might want to give their kids more opportunities to handle their problems.
+They should also ensure they’re available if their kids have any questions.
+Instead of doing the work for their kids, they can model the decision-making process and managing intense or confusing emotions.

 Tiger Parenting

-Tiger parents are strict, demanding and pushy.
-The have an authoritarian parenting style.
-This involves setting firm rules and using forcible tactics to drive their kids toward success.
+Tiger parents are strict, demanding, and pushy.
+They have an authoritarian parenting style.
+This involves setting firm rules and coercive tactics to drive their kids toward success.

-Tiger parents may also push their children to take part in activities in which they can receive awards and recognition.
-Children of tiger parents may have to practice a musical instrument every day or get extra training in the team sports that they play.
+Tiger parents may also push their children to participate in activities where they can receive awards and recognition.
+Children of tiger parents may have to practice a musical instrument every day or get extra training in the team sports they play.

 Helicopter Parenting